 Nearly everywhere in the world it is courteous and common practice to bestow gifts upon leaders and dignitaries on official visits.
 Also, gifts are commonly given and received on important national days, birthdays and such like.

 While the North Korean Leaders (here I mean Kim Il-sung, Kim Jong-il, Kim Jong-un and, oddly perhaps, Kim Jong-suk (wife of Kim Il-sung and mother to Kim Jong-il)) have travelled very little outside of North Korea and few leaders or high officials visit them from overseas they have managed to amass ‘hundreds of thousands’ of gifts since 1945.
-These have come from all corners of the world as well as from within North Korea – where the Leaders have travelled somewhat more, dispensing their trademark on-the-spot guidance and this, that and everything.
+These have come from all corners of the world as well as from within North Korea – where the Leaders have travelled somewhat more, dispensing their trademark on-the-spot guidance on this, that and everything.

 Being cognisant of their roles in working for, and serving, the people they do not (we were told) retain any gifts received for personal use and they are not hidden away in storage.
 Rather they are put on display for the people to see and enjoy.
 Having seen many of the gifts I too would not want them cluttering up my palace – if I had one!